 Are you feeling lost under the overwhelming amount of work you and your team are trying to get done from home?
-Take a breath & do a bit of research – there are oodles of project/workflow management tools and collaboration apps about that will give you clear visibility over what needs doing, who’s doing it and where they’re up to.
+Take a breath & do a bit of research – there are oodles of project/workflow management tools and collaboration apps that will give you help you stay connected and give clear visibility over what needs doing, who’s doing it and where they’re up to.

 Trello is like a white board, filled with lists of sticky notes, with each note as a task for you and your team.
 Each of those sticky notes can have attachments, labels, checklists, due dates and a place to comment and collaborate with your teammates.
 The iPhone and Android apps have the same look and feel as the desktop function and allow you to continue operating on the go.
 We use Trello at Aspire2 Business Management Programmes for varying purposes – it’s simple to use interface and visually appealing layout make it easy and fun to use.

 Best Feature: It’s free.
 There are priced options but you can achieve streamlined workflows for even the most OCD team member with the free version.